sipgate-io/sipgateio-sendsms-php/README.md

 The `smsId` uniquely identifies the extension from which you wish to send your message.
 Further explanation is given in the section [Web SMS Extensions](#web-sms-extensions).

 > **Optional:**
-> In order to send a delayed message uncomment the following lines in [SendSms.php](./src/SendSms.php) and set the desired date and time in the future (up to one month):
+> In order to send a delayed message uncomment the following line in [SendSms.php](./src/SendSms.php) and set the desired date and time in the future (up to one month):
 >
 > ```php
 > $client->sendAt($message, $recipient, $smsId, time() + 60);